During the ten-week Internal Medicine Clerkship you will participate in many activities, briefly described below.

 Dr. Constance, Dr. Varney or another Internal Medicine faculty member will meet with all clerkship students on Fridays at Noon, to discuss clinical cases and common practical problems in internal medicine.
 Attendance is required.

-Dr. Hingle, or another Internal Medicine faculty attending will meet with all students on the wards weekly on Mondays or Fridays, at 1:00 p.m. unless otherwise scheduled, to discuss clinical cases evaluated on the wards.
+Dr. Hingle, or another Internal Medicine faculty attending will meet with all students on the wards weekly on Thursdays at 3:00 p.m. unless otherwise scheduled, to discuss clinical cases evaluated on the wards.
 One or two cases will be presented by ward students and discussed at each session, and every student is responsible for one presentation during his/her ward rotation.
 The case presentation should be concise yet complete, and about 7 to 10 minutes in length.
 The presenting student should expect detailed questions from the attending and the audience regarding the patient’s condition, work-up and management.
 A Ward Report Presentation sheet should be completed by the student responsible for the case presentation and copied for all attendees.
 Students are required to personally discuss any pertinent imaging studies related to their case with a radiologist.
 Students are encouraged to bring an article from the medical literature pertinent to their case and any imaging studies, EKGs or other data relevant to the patient’s problem.
 Attendance is required for students assigned to wards.
 Click here to view the Guidelines for Chairman’s Ward Report and the Ward Report Template.

 CLINICAL QUESTION CASE CONFERENCE